hellosteadman/soundslocal.co.uk/content/pages/index.md

 ## Hiya 👋 I'm Mark

 I've been building websites since the turn of the century.
-I've worked as tech lead for a number of marketing firms in the health and cultural sectors, as well as volunteering on community radio projects.
+I've worked as tech lead for a number of marketing firms, and on projects in the health and cultural sectors, as well as volunteering on community radio projects.

 Since going freelance in 2016, I've worked with BT Sport, the BBC, Amazon, Mozilla and more, lending my technical chops, training, and consultation.

-[cta "mailto:mark@soundslocal.co.uk"]Get in touch[/cta]

 === END SECTION ===